anshulsamar/anshulsamar.github.io/_texts/naatak.md

 production.
 Grateful to our director and script adapter, for giving me an opportunity to be part of this play, and to such a hardworking and a wonderful cast and crew!
 I was blown away by how much work the props and set team did behind the scenes for this production.
-My biggest thanks to all of my family and friends who came out to support.
-Thanks to friends from Hindi Club, Stanford, Bellarmine, Cerebras, and special special thanks to Shailee Samar and Sharvari Bhide for their hilarious posters!
-It really means a whole lot to have so many well wishers in the audience.
+Thanks to all of my family and friends who came out to support, including friends from Hindi Club, Stanford, Bellarmine, and Cerebras.
+Special thanks to Shailee Samar and Sharvari Bhide for their hilarious posters!

 ![Geeta looking upset, Manolo overwhelmed, and Jesus happily drinking out of his glass]({{ site.baseurl }}{{ "/assets/manolo.jpg"  }})